to home page«Home

 some Junipers, Irish Yews & Cypress trees along the Churchyard wall

-on either side of the gate, and between the porch and the Manor farm.
+on either side of the gate, and between the porch and the Manor Farm.

 The Holly hedge round the Furnace House having been planted